 PTSD can develop after experiencing or witnessing a traumatic event, such as combat, natural disasters, or violent personal assaults.
 It involves symptoms such as flashbacks, nightmares, severe anxiety, and emotional distress.
 Cultivating a supportive environment and providing access to trauma-informed care and therapy can help individuals with PTSD heal and regain control over their lives.

 Mental health disorders are not a reflection of weakness or personal failing.
 They are legitimate medical conditions that require understanding, empathy, and support from individuals, communities, and societies at large.
-By challenging stigmatizing beliefs, fostering open conversations, and promoting accessible mental health services, we can create an environment where individuals feel safe seeking help and where compassion and acceptance prevail.
+We must dismantle harmful stigmas and encourage frank discussions about mental health.
+Accessible services are crucial for building a supportive environment where seeking help is normalized and met with compassion.
 Doctors may prescribe selective serotonin reuptake inhibitors (SSRIs) to treat specific conditions like anxiety and mood disorders.

 Share on facebook